Corona Residents Forced to Evacuate after Retaining Wall Collapses

-24 residents from eight different homes in Corona are unable to return home after their houses were red-tagged following the collapse of a nearby retaining wall.
+Twenty-four residents from eight homes in Corona are unable to return home after their houses were red-tagged following the collapse of a nearby retaining wall.

 It happened around 4:30 a.m.
 Monday, according to Battalion Chief Robbie Peterson of the Corona Fire Department.

-“Units arrived on scene to find the retaining wall that had come down and damaged one house immediately below the wall and cracked the concrete foundation above.”
+“Units arrived on scene to find the retaining wall that had come down and damaged one house immediately below the wall and cracked the concrete foundation above," Peterson said.

 Firefighters also found a lot of debris in the area including heavy cinderblocks.
 Luckily, no one was injured as those from the affected homes were inside at the time of the collapse.